-Pale grey bark is visible on this Widdringtonia nodiflora tree growing in Fernkloof.
-Foliage at stem tips is yellowish in the photo, much paler than the older leaves and stems.
+Widdringtonia nodiflora is an evergreen shrub or small tree reaching heights around 5 m, although some big trees still occur in Zimbabwe (SA Tree List No. 20).
+The shape of the tree is often columnar.
+Pale grey bark is visible on this specimen growing in Fernkloof.
+Foliage at stem tips is yellowish in the photo, much paler than the older leaves.